flooring by sammer light logo

 May 8, 2019

-If you have a hardwood floor, fixing scratches and repairing dings is part of life.
 Foot traffic, pets, furniture moving around, and even accidents can scratch or ding your wood floors.
 The question is, when do you try to fix your floor yourself, and when do you need to hire a professional?

-You can check out good quality touch-up pens here.
+You can find high-quality touch-up pens here.

 Here are three simple steps to help you decide which course of action to take: